-What do vegans and vegetarians have to consider when it comes to omega-3 supply?
+What do vegans and vegetarians need to consider when it comes to their omega-3 intake?

-The DGE defines the n-3 in vegans and vegetarians as a potentially critical nutrientThis is due to the fact that EPA and DHA are mainly absorbed through fish.10 Regular dietary supplementation, as well as a review of the n-3 status, can therefore be useful.
-However, it is perfectly possible to meet your omega-3 needs with a balanced and well-planned plant-based diet.
-In order for your body to optimally convert ALA into EPA, you should regularly include the nuts and seeds mentioned above in your diet and rely on Avoid foods with too much omega-6 fatty acids.
+The DGE defines the n-3 in vegans and vegetarians as a potentially critical nutrientThis is due to the fact that EPA and DHA are mainly absorbed from fish.10 Regular dietary supplements and a review of the n-3 status can therefore be useful.
+However, with a balanced and well-planned plant-based diet, it is perfectly possible to cover your omega-3 requirements.
+To ensure that your body can optimally convert ALA into EPA, you should regularly include the above-mentioned nuts and seeds in your diet and pay attention to Avoid foods with too much omega-6 fatty acids.

-Foods high in omega-6 fatty acids or with a poor ratio of O3 to O6 include sunflower seeds and oil, hazelnuts, poppy seeds and almonds, and pumpkin seed and safflower oil.
-To avoid sunflower oil, I recommend the use of rapeseed oil, which has an n-6 to n-3 ratio of 2:1, or olive oil, which has an n-6 to n-3 ratio of 9:1.
-For salads, hemp oil (3:1) or walnut oil (4:1) are also good options.
+Foods with a high proportion of omega-6 fatty acids or a poor ratio between O3 and O6 include sunflower seeds and oil, hazelnuts, poppy seeds and almonds, as well as pumpkin seed and safflower oil.
+To avoid sunflower oil, I recommend the use of rapeseed oilwhich has an n-6 to n-3 ratio of 2:1, or olive oil, which has an n-6 to n-3 ratio of 9:1.
+Hemp oil (3:1) or walnut oil (4:1) are also good options for salads.

-However, I personally find it quite exhausting to always pay exact attention to the n-6 to n-3 ratio and don't want to have to make an overly exact science out of my diet.
-Therefore I find it useful a food supplement with EPA and DHA based on microalgae to use.
+However, I personally find it quite stressful to always pay close attention to the n-6 to n-3 ratio and I don't want to have to turn my diet into an exact science.
+That's why I find it a sensible food supplement with EPA and DHA based on microalgae to use.

 Finding the right omega-3 supplement

-Food supplement with omega-3 fatty acids mostly consist of either fish oil or microalgae oil.
-Since fish absorb the omega 3 via microalgae, you can also save the intermediate step "fish" and directly use microalgae oil.
-In addition, microalgae can be cultivated in laboratories and thus contain fewer impurities and can be produced more ecologically.
+Food supplements with omega-3 fatty acids usually consist of either fish oil or microalgae oil.
+As fish absorb omega 3 via microalgae, the intermediate "fish" step can be avoided and microalgae oil can be used directly.
+In addition, microalgae can be cultivated in laboratories and therefore contain fewer impurities and can be produced more ecologically.

-If you want to take a supplement, it can be useful to take the Coordinate nutritional supplementation with your primary care physicianin order to avoid overdosing.
-If a supplement is useful, then the following preparations in drop or capsule form are recommended:
+If you would like to take a supplement, it may be useful to Coordinate nutritional supplements with your family doctorto avoid an overdose.
+If supplementation is advisable, the following preparations in drop or capsule form are recommended:

 - Drop from Vivo Life (600 mg DHA, 300 mg EPA per daily dose):